 Long sleeves

-Check the weather and wear layers - the shop is not heated
+Check the weather and wear layers in winter - the shop has very little heat

 What to bring:

-We also recommend bringing the following tools & personal equipment:
+We also recommend the following tools & personal equipment for Tiny Home Building:

-We have extras at the shop so you do NOT have to buy all of these at once, but it saves a lot of time if everybody has these types of things within easy reach.
+We have extra tools at the shop so you do NOT have to buy all of these at once, but it saves a lot of time if everybody has these types of things within easy reach.
+So you can fill up your tool belt with some of your tools and some of ours.
 (Listed in order of importance for purchasing your own.)

 REMINDER: Put your name or initials on your tools!

 Speed square – The most common size is the 7”, but this one doesn’t fit in a tool pouch very well unless you get one that has a specific spot for it.
-The one I like for everyday use is the 4 ½”, Swanson and Milwaukee both make one.
+The one Peter likes for everyday use is the 4 ½”, Swanson and Milwaukee both make one.
 This one fits easily in a tool belt or a cargo pocket.

 Assorted pliers – needle nose, dykes, adjustable, etc.